totaljs/jComponent/readme.md

 // content of target element.
 // If the URL starts with `ONCE http://...` then the content will downloaded only one time.
 // +v8.0.0 supports re-type of extension `https://maps.googleapis.com/maps/api/js?key=KEY .js`
+// +v8.0.0 styles are inserted into the head

 $.components.dirty(path, [value]);